 #13: Inverted Bob

+Prep this cut with beach wave spray (L’Oreal Pro) while it’s wet.
+Blow-dry with your hands in all different directions, then when your hair’s only 20% wet, start to dry everything forward so it hugs around the neck nicely.
+I find if you get the right internal texturing and good cut, this cut can be styled without too much round brush blowout.
 Once you are fully dry, put a tiny bit of Deplish (L’Oreal Pro) on your hand (a dot).
-Rub it well so you don’t see a clump and just tousle the hair with your hand to give a nice, soft texture to it.
+Rub it well so you don’t see a clump and just tousle your hair with your hand to give it a nice, soft texture to it.
 If you need any shine, a little Ringlight Spray (L’Oreal Pro) will do!

 #16: Very Short Haircut